ombulabs/blog/_posts/2015-07-29-slack-notifications-with-slack-notify.markdown

 ```

 There are many different use cases, just make sure not to spam your team with
 too many notifications.
-At some point, you will probably want to set up a
+At some point, you may want to set up a
 channel dedicated solely to notifications if you are a bigger team.